linkspreed/BeYou/Special_Works.md

 ### 16.09.2022 (announcement BeYou)
+- ⚠️ There is a problem with the "Join" button on **BeYou** and the login.
+- We will fix the error as soon as possible.

+### 16.09.2022 (announcement BeYou)
 - We are currently building the official Github repository for **BeYou**. 😍⚡️

 ### 16.09.2022 (announcement BeYou)